paich64/C64MEGA65/README.md

 states and an interactive debug console.

-To access the log and the console, connect a serial terminal to the MEGA65 using the JTAG adater while making sure that the serial terminal's parameters are set to 115,200 baud 8-N-1, no flow control such as XON/XOFF, RTS/CTS, DTR/DSR.
+To access the log and the console, connect a serial terminal to the MEGA65 using the JTAG adapter while making sure that the serial terminal's parameters are set to 115,200 baud 8-N-1, no flow control such as XON/XOFF, RTS/CTS, DTR/DSR.
 Set any terminal emulation to "None" and if you can configure it, set the send mode to "Interactive" (instead of things like "Line buffered").